rjasmine29/urlShortener/README.md

 # URL Shortener

 This project is on a URL shortener.
+A user is able to enter a url and receive a shortened one.

 ## Installation & Usage